Healthcare Fraud Laws, Statutes & Penalties

 - Exclusion from Medicare and Medicaid programs for at least five years

 There are numerous exceptions, called “safe harbors,” from AKS liability, which may otherwise give immunity to providers.
-An experienced healthcare fraud attorney can help whistleblowers navigate the complexities of laws like AKS.
+An experienced Medicare fraud attorney can help whistleblowers navigate the complexities of laws like AKS.

 Title XI of the Social Security Act